 Manual removal is especially important in high-quality remnant areas where native species already exist.
 This careful, targeted approach protects sensitive habitat while preventing invasive species from gaining a foothold.

-Fire is not a destructive force in prairie and oak ecosystems — it is a renewing one.
+Fire is not a destructive force in prairie and oak ecosystems—it is a renewing one.

 For thousands of years, periodic fire maintained Illinois’ prairies and open woodlands.
 Fire suppresses invasive woody growth, recycles nutrients, stimulates native plant germination, and creates habitat diversity for wildlife.
+The Illinois prairie and open woodland plants and animals evolved with fire.
+For instance, White and Bur Oaks evolved thick bark to withstand fire, flowers germinate better when last year’s growth has burned off, and grassland birds depend on fires to inhibit the growth of trees and shrubs.

 Without fire, prairie becomes shrubland, and oak woodland becomes closed forest.
 With fire, biodiversity flourishes.